Use of mobile phone sensing data to estimate residence and mobility times in urban patches during the COVID-19 epidemic: The case of the 2020 outbreak in Hermosillo, Mexico: Background

-Several authors identify and model mobility patterns using diverse sources, spanning from official information (surveys, census) to GPS, social media and online data \cite{barbosa2018human}.
-While official data and social networks can provide information on mobility in a large region (between states or countries), we require more detailed information (spatial and time-wise) to describe mobility in a metropolitan area.
+Numerous authors have sought to identify and model mobility patterns using a wide array of data sources, ranging from traditional sources such as surveys and census data to more contemporary sources like GPS data, social media feeds, and online platforms \cite{barbosa2018human}.
+While official data and social networks may offer insights into mobility at a macroscopic level, covering large regions such as states or countries, they often lack the granularity needed to understand mobility within a metropolitan area in detail, both spatially and temporally.

-For decades, the animal movement has been a matter of interest, and the data typically considered comes from attached or implanted devices.
-This technology can generate detailed data sets of movement patterns.
-However, until recently, in the human case, geolocated smartphones have been used as an effective tracking device voluntarily carried by billions of people.
-The big data generated by these devices describe human mobility and behavior both with unprecedented high spatial resolution and high frequency.
-These characteristics allow studying the human main traveling patterns on a smaller time-space scale \cite{palmer2013new, pucci2015mapping, sakarovitch2018estimating, gariazzo2019multi}.
-Without a doubt, mobile phones represent a very valuable source of information for studying people's behaviors, for environmental monitoring, transportation, social services, businesses \cite{furletti2014use} and have untapped potential to serve as tools for public health.
+For decades, scientists have studied animal movement using tracking devices affixed to wildlife, which generate detailed datasets capturing movement patterns within specific populations.
+More recently, geolocated smartphones have emerged as powerful tool for human tracking devices for humans, owing to their widespread adoption among a significant portion of the population.
+This ubiquity facilitates the collection of vast geolocation datasets, which provide detailed insights into human mobility and behavior with unprecedented spatial and temporal resolution.
+Consequently, this enables the study of human travel patterns at finer scales in both time and space \cite{palmer2013new, pucci2015mapping, sakarovitch2018estimating, gariazzo2019multi}.
+Mobile phones represent a valuable source of information for studying various aspect of human behavior, environmental monitoring, transportation, social services, businesses \cite{furletti2014use}, and hold untapped potential as tools for public health.

-Although the potential use of data originating from cellular networks has been identified for some years, the analyzes are usually focused on estimating population sizes in the areas of interest, type of activities in the city, hotspot, as well as characteristics of mobility patterns described by contact networks \cite{calabrese2014urban} or by metrics \cite{kishore2020measuring}.
-All these are derived directly from the reported GPS records and aggregated in time intervals.
+While the potential utility of data sourced from mobile phones has been recognized for several years, analyses typically center around estimating population sizes in specific areas, identifying city activities, hotspots, and characterizing mobility patterns through contact networks \cite{calabrese2014urban} or metrics \cite{kishore2020measuring}.
+These insights are often derived directly from reported GPS records and aggregated in time intervals.